CustomerFX/FX.ActivityModuleJS/README.md

 ### General Configuration Options

 **`type`** *(required)*
 **Value:** "lookup", "picklist", "textbox", "datepicker", "checkbox", "config".
 This required value indicates the type of customization you are adding.
-The "config" type allows you to create a configuration that only uses the General options (mainly for using the `onAfterDialogCreate` and `onBeforeSave` callback functions).
+The "config" type allows you to create a configuration that only uses the General options (mainly for using the `onAfterDialogCreate` and `onBeforeSave` callback functions) and also register any callback (see Config Type section below).

  **`id`**
 **Value:** The ID to use for the control.
 The ID will be automatically given a name if none included.
 Note: the ID will be prefixed with "activityEditor-" for the activity dialog or "historyEditor-" for the history dialog.